GeneratePress vs Astra: What’s the Better WordPress Theme?

-GeneratePress offers two options for upgrading to premium, providing a much simpler process rather than Astra, which makes you select from a few different bundles.
+GeneratePress offers two options for upgrading to their premium theme, providing a much simpler process rather than Astra, which makes you select from a few different bundles.

-With GeneratePress, you can choose from either a yearly payment or a lifetime bundle.
+With GeneratePress, you can choose from either a yearly payment or a lifetime bundle for the premium theme.
 The pricing is such that it generally makes more sense to go ahead and pay for the lifetime bundle if you plan on using it for more than four years.